logrus1/webservertest/README.md

 # webservertest

-Script initilize_webserver.sh is a rudamentary script to setup a linux server with nginx and load a default template for a simple webpage
+Script initialize_webserver.sh is a rudimentary script to setup a linux server with nginx and load a default template for a simple webpage
 This has been tested on Ubuntu 20.20 and Centos 8 and must be run with root access.

 Script will currently do the following: